python/cpython/Doc/library/html.parser.rst

    begin and end.
 The :class:`HTMLParser` class is meant to be overridden by the user to provide a desired behavior.

-   Unlike the parser in :mod:`htmllib`, this parser does not check that end tags match start tags or call the end-tag handler for elements which are closed implicitly by closing an outer element.
+   This parser does not check that end tags match start tags or call the end-tag handler for elements which are closed implicitly by closing an outer element.

 An exception is defined as well: